aphex18/OYO_INSPIRED_CLONE/readme.md

 ## ⚙️ Setup Instructions

-0. **Conside the settings.py and .env.sample and requirements for all Config**
+0. **Conside the settings.py and .env.sample and requirements.txt for all Config**

 1. **Clone the repo**